 Introduction

-This section describes the REST binding of the Service Metadata Publishing interface.
+This section describes the REST binding of the Service Metadata Publishing protocol.
 Note that the implementation of the SMP protocol is not limited to the REST binding and future specification MAY define additional bindings to other transport protocols, like for example AS4.

 The use of HTTP